 Derived was poor word choice, we meant simply that the ozone enhancement was likely due to stratospheric influx.
 The sentence has been changed to “... suggesting the ozone enhancements are due to dry stratospheric air.”

 p.12, Fig.6. and related discussion (shortly before section 3): Please show a cross section of PV since most likely the ozone peak is related to a tropopause fold.

+We have removed this figure and discussion in the revision.

 p.12, last line: What is meant with increased winter activity?
 More tropopause folds, stronger tropospheric winds, cyclone activity, etc...?
 Please be more precise.
 How do you expect the vortex to affect the tropopause?

+We have removed this figure and discussion in the revision.

 p.14, l.6-20: Why do you use N2 as indicator?
 The relation you found is interesting, but not necessarily valid since stability is not conserved.
 Why should it be ’retained’ when crossing the thermal tropopause?

+We use Brunt-Väisälä frequency as an indicator of transport as it has characteristically different behaviour in the stratosphere and troposphere and can be directly evaluated from the radiosonde measurements.
+We agree that static stability is not conserved when crossing the tropopause.
+As discussed in the manuscript, for this particular analysis we require the transport time to be short (hours to 1-2 days) compared with the radiative time.
+This is generally the case in the extratropical tropopause (Gettleman et al., 2011 - http://onlinelibrary.wiley.com/doi/10.1029/2011RG000355/pdf), although we are necessarily biased identifying STT that satisfies this case.

 In general the thermal tropopause is ill defined under these conditions.
 Why not simply taking PV for this excercise or humidity as a measurement based quantity?

+PV is necessarily only available at lower vertical resolution from reanalyses.
+The radiosonde humidity is biased low near the tropopause, and the performance of the humidity sensor degrades with lower temperatures, giving poorer performance in winter compared with summer.

 Fig.11 and related discussion: Couldn’t you provide scatter plots (or Taylor diagram) of the column ozone between sondes and model?

+We prefer to display the model and ozonesonde as time-series (now Figure 9 in the revision) to allow us to comment on the seasonality.

 Fig.3 caption: Units: concentration or mixing ratio?